GuidanceMantras/GuidanceMantras/README.md

 - Learn to deal with Parents, Siblings, relatives, friends
 - Learn to deal with people with different personalities  and behaviour such as Rude, Negative, difficult, soft and hard
 - Learn to deal with people at work
+- Do not trsut anyone, but be with everyone
+- Keep the reltionships and money separate
+- If relationships need free money, stay away from those kind of relationships

 ### Chain of effects in life